Latest 50MHz DX spots

 Most European Countries are closing down their Band 1 TV transmissions, so time is running out to monitor the signals as 50 MHz propagation indicators.

-Below is a table of Band 1 TV carrier frequencies, which I always used to monitor and which will showed Sporadic E propagation before it appeared on the Amateur 50 MHz band, due to the extremely strong TV RF power levels measured in kW.
+Below is a table of Band 1 TV carrier frequencies, which I always used to monitor and which showed Sporadic E propagation before it appeared on the Amateur 50 MHz band, due to the extremely strong TV RF power levels measured in kW.

 TV Carrier Frequency (CW) Locator Comment